NIHAL2175/aws-three-tier-expense-tracker/README.md

 Track your expenses in real-time, no servers, no hassle.

-• Add, view, update, and delete expenses
+• Add, view, update and delete expenses
 • Backend powered entirely by AWS serverless services
-• Fast, scalable, and cost-efficient
+• Fast, scalable and cost-efficient

 ---